rarezhang/python_machine_learning/readme.md

 ### clustering
 P 366
 - goal: find a natural grouping in data such that items in the same cluster are more similar to each other than those from different clusters --> group the samples based on their feature similarities
+- categories:
-- hard clustering: each sample in a dataset is assigned to exactly one cluster
+    + hard clustering: each sample in a dataset is assigned to exactly one cluster
-- soft clustering (fuzzy clustering): assign a sample to one or more clusters (e.g., fuzzy C-means (FCM))
+    + soft clustering (fuzzy clustering): assign a sample to one or more clusters (e.g., fuzzy C-means (FCM))
+- fundamental categories:
+    + prototype-based clustering: e.g., k-means, agglomerative hierarchical clustering
+    + density-based clustering: DBSCAN
+    + graph-based clustering:
+        * spectral clustering algorithm: use the eigenvectors of a similarity matrix to derive the cluster relationships

 ### k-means